The Golden Blackbird

-When there is only Yang, but no Yin, this means that the masculine
+When there is only Yang, while Yin is astray, it means that masculine

-collective consciousness has ousted the feminine life-giving principle and
+collective consciousness has ousted the feminine life-giving principle,

 abandoned it to oblivion in the collective unconscious.
-The old king represents
+The old king would represent

-an outworn, petrified, collective conscious system.
+an outworn and petrified collective conscious system.
 There is no lifeblood,

 anymore, in our collective ceremonials and beliefs.

-This is typical for the Western hemisphere where we rely too much on
+This is characteristic of the Western hemisphere, where we rely too much on

 our conscious capabilities, our established mores and rules.
-Thus, we tend to disregard the inner spirit, capable of relating to life as a whole, which includes the realm of instinct.
+Thus, we tend to disregard the inner spirit, as well as the realm of instinct, capable of relating to life as a whole.

 But this realization doesn’t come easy.
 It’s like the Dummling hero

-must go back in history to an earlier epoch, to another kingdom, where they
+must go back in history to an earlier epoch, back to another kingdom, where they

-still were in possession of such unbelievable things as golden blackbirds.
+still possess such unbelievable things as golden blackbirds.

 Contrary to his brothers, the hero is naive and inspired enough to believe in